ZNmaster/vita_hello/README.md

 # vita_hello
-C++ Hello World program for PS-Vita using debugscreen vitasdk
+C++ Hello World program for PS-Vita using debugscreen vitasdk taken from vitasdk/samples and modified to be compilable.

 To install:
 Install .vpk from bin/release via vitashell